Class Code: 04320

 qualifying experience may be substituted on a year for year basis for the required education;

-Designated positions may require certification for testing materials and operating specialized equipment as required by the Iowa Department of Transportation’s Technical Training and Certification Program for Highway Materials and Construction; and/or other certifications as required.
+Positions require certifications for testing materials and operating specialized equipment as required by the Iowa Department of Transportation’s Technical Training and Certification Program for Highway Materials and Construction; and/or other certifications as required.

 Travel may be required for designated positions in this class.
 Employees must arrange transportation to and from assigned work areas.